przytrzask/Bejamas/src/data/products/great_dummy.md

 ---
-name: Dummy X Pro
+name: Great Dummy
-slug: dummy-x-pro
+slug: great-dummy
-price: 149.99
+price: 104.99
 excerpt: Something that you trully need, but haven’t know about it yet
-image: images/products/dummy.svg
+image: ../../images/products/dummy.svg
-description: description: >-
+description:
     Something that you trully need, but haven’t know about it yet.
 Multiple winner of Community Awarads.
+Awards:
+* Award Local 2020
+* Award Global 2019
+* Best Value Award
-tag: master
+tag: popular
 ---